 About me

-There are many reasons you might be considering therapy, from relationship issues to chronic feelings of anxiety and depression.
-You might be struggling to process a traumatic incident/s.
-Perhaps you are struggling to find meaning in your life or external events in the world are causing you to question your sense of safety or belonging.
+Welcome, I hope my profile gives you an insight into whether we could be well suited to working together.
+You might be considering therapy because of feeling stuck due to problems in relationships, feelings of anxiety or depression, or struggling to process something traumatic that has happened, either recently or in the past.
+Perhaps you are struggling to find meaning in your life, or external events in the world or within your family are causing you to question your sense of safety or belonging.

 Training, qualifications & experience